Lorandil/Tiny-invaders-v4.2/README.md

   per line.
 By default the centered 128 bytes (2..129) are displayed, causing two missing rows on the left and 2 lines garbage on the right.
 There is a possiblity that the display's manufacturer can choose how to connect the controller pins to the actual display.
+* Added a sliding animation as a transition between the levels

+# Current Size
+  8052 bytes (140 bytes left)

 # Credits